marijnh/Postmodern/README.md

 Postgresql can be tuned to limit the number of connections allowed at any one time.
 It defaults to 100.
 The parameter is set in the postgresql.conf file.
 Depending on the size of your server and what you are doing, the sweet spot generally seems to be between 200-400 connections before you need to bring in connection pooling.

 If your application is threaded, each thread should use its own connection.
-Connections are stateful and attempts to use the same connection for multiple threads will
+Connections are stateful and attempts to use the same connection for multiple threads will likely have problems.

 If you have an application like a web app which will make many connections, you also generally do not want to create and drop connections for every query.
 The usual solution